 Geofencing is about establishing virtual boundaries on a given location or area.
 For example, last mile delivery operators usually have a general predetermined route for drivers which they must stick to, and the geofencing feature helps fleet managers know whether drivers are within their assigned jurisdiction.

-Geofencing capabilities of a fleet management solution allow managers to determine when drivers are traveling in areas they're not supposed to traverse.
+Geofencing capabilities of a fleet routing software allow managers to determine when drivers are traveling in areas they're not supposed to traverse.
 The app will notify managers when drivers either enter or leave a geofenced area.
 In this way, integrated fleet management systems and tracking apps will help managers keep track of geofencing locations, allowing them to act quickly and proactively to keep deliveries running smoothly.